The Benefit Cap | How Much Is It and Does It Apply To You?

 - Widowed Parent’s Allowance, Widowed Mother’s Allowance and Widow’s Pension

-Which Benefits Aren’t Affected By the Benefit Cap?
+Which Benefits Aren’t Affected By The Cap?

 If you, your partner or any child aged under 18 living with you receives any of the following benefits, you won’t be affected by the benefit cap: